 The Tudor era also coincided with the rise of a wealthy merchant class in England.
 This contributed to the evolution of a unique feature of domestic Tudor architecture, namely the famous Tudor houses.
 These houses typically employed wattle in construction and cemented with a type of daub.

 Wood was used for the frame of a domestic building and once the building was completed, it was painted all over so that it ultimately looked like a black-and-white house.

 During the Tudor era, Europe was already undergoing Renaissance.
-This exerted a significant influence on Tudor architecture which incorporated many embellishing aspects of the Renaissance architecture.
-This resulted in the use of elaborately decorated roofs, long galleries and the lack of a keep in castles.
+This exerted a significant influence on Tudor architecture which incorporated many embellishing aspects of Renaissance architecture.
+This resulted in the use of elaborately decorated roofs, long galleries, and the lack of a keep in castles.